2021 Haitian migrant whip controversy: Responses

 Reaction was immediate.
 MSNBC commentator Joy Reid Tweeted, "This is beyond repulsive.
 Are these images from 2021 or 1851??"
 The BBC compared one of Ratie's photos with a historical drawing of an African slave being pulled with a rope and struck with a whip.
 "I'm pissed," said Congressional Representative Maxine Waters.
 "And I'm not just unhappy with the Cowboys who were running down Haitians and using their reins to whip them.
 I'm unhappy with the administration.
 We are following the Trump policy."

 "Human beings should never be treated that way," Vice President Kamala Harris said.
 "And I'm deeply troubled about it."
 President Biden said the border agents involved would "pay" for their actions.
 Secretary Mayorkas announced an investigation into the matter, and Biden's press secretary Jen Psaki, said the President "believes that the footage and photos are horrific.
 They don't represent who we are as a country.
 And he was pleased to see the announcement of the investigation."

 Within a month, many of the Haitian migrants were released into the interior of the US.
-Large numbers of Haitians continue to make the dangerous trek.
+Large numbers of Haitians continued to make the dangerous trek.

-On July 8, 2022, nearly ten months after the incident, US Customs and Border Protection released a 511 page report concluding there was "no evidence" that the agents "involved in this incident struck, intentionally or otherwise, any migrant with their reins."
+On July 8, 2022, nearly ten months after the incident, US Customs and Border Protection released a 511 page report concluding there was "no evidence" that the agents "involved in this incident struck, intentionally or otherwise, any migrant with their reins".
 Officials blamed a "lack of command control and communication" for mounted agents using their horses to block migrants during the September 2021 migrant surge.
 The report stated that agents acted with the permission of a supervisor who was unable to get guidance from Border Patrol superiors.